nikey22/imac-win10-legacy-install/README.md

 1. At the prompt type exactly the following and then press Return: ```csrutil disable```
 1. Terminal should display a message that SIP was disabled.
 1. From the top menu, select **Restart**.
-1. For Catalina, you will need [Hackintool V3.05](https://github.com/headkaze/Hackintool), go to **tools** menu and select the house icon at the bottom to Disable Gatekeeper and mount the disk in read/write mode.
+1. For Catalina, you will need [Hackintool V3.05](https://github.com/headkaze/Hackintool), go to **tools** menu and select the 'house' icon at the bottom to 'Disable Gatekeeper' and mount the disk in read/write mode.

 ## Step 2: Download the Bootcamp Windows Support Software